nejcfurh/test-repo/SETUP.md

 ## Troubleshooting

 ### Release PR not created
-- Ensure commits use conventional commit format
+- Ensure commits use conventional commit format (`feat:`, `fix:`, etc.)
-- Check that `release-please.yml` has correct permissions
+- Check that `auto-release-pr.yml` workflow ran successfully
 - Verify `ORG_GITHUB_WRITE_TOKEN` secret is set

 ### Sync workflow fails
 - Check if there are merge conflicts between `main` and `develop`
 - Ensure the token has push permissions to `develop`

-### Multiple release PRs
-- This shouldn't happen with proper setup
-- If it does, close duplicates and keep the most recent one
+### Version not bumped correctly
+- Check that commits follow conventional commit format
+- Major bump: Include "BREAKING CHANGE" in commit message
+- Minor bump: Use `feat:` prefix
+- Patch bump: Use `fix:` prefix

 ## Notes

-- The Release PR accumulates all changes since the last release
-- Merging multiple feature PRs to `develop` will update the same Release PR
+- The Release PR automatically updates when you merge more PRs to `develop`
-- Only one Release PR exists at a time (targeting `main`)
+- Only one Release PR exists at a time (from `develop` to `main`)
-- The sync workflow uses `chore:` prefix to avoid triggering another release
+- The sync workflow uses `[skip ci]` to avoid triggering another workflow

-## Old Workflow

-Your old workflow file (`github-pr-release.yml`) has been left in place.
-You can:
-- Delete it if you want to use only the new release-please workflow
-- Keep both if you want to migrate gradually
-- The new workflow is simpler and more maintainable using Google's release-please action
+- Version bumps and changelog updates happen automatically when merging to `main`